stratumn/go-indigonode/doc/install_launchd.md

 # Launchd Installation

-Make sure Indigo Node is installed somewhere in your `$PATH`.
+Make sure Stratumn Node is installed somewhere in your `$PATH`.

 ## Configure Logging For Launchd